 Dr. Kintigh's research has been devoted to understanding political organization in middle-range societies in the Cibola area along the Arizona-New Mexico border near Zuni Pueblo, and to developing and applying quantitative methods in archaeology.
-Recently, he has devoted increasing amounts of time to three collaborative projects: 1) leading a national effort of archaeologists and computer scientists to develop a digital information infrastructure for archaeology that will not only preserve and make more accessible archival data sets, but — through an ability to integrate data across projects — have the potential to transform the scholarly landscape of archaeology with respect to synthetic and comparative research; 2) a project using resilience theory to understand stability and change in coupled socioecological systems through a synthesis of data from several prehistoric cases in the Southwest U.S.; and 3) a joint archaeology and ecology field project on Perry Mesa just north of Phoenix, the goal of which is to understand the social and ecological circumstances under which semi-arid ecosystem structure and function are permanently transformed in the course of relatively short-term, low-intensity human occupation.
-Dr. Kintigh teaches courses on the use of quantitative methods in archaeology and southwestern archaeology.
+Recently, he has devoted increasing amounts of time to three collaborative projects: 1) leading an NSF-funded effort to design SKOPE, a cybertool that will provide synthesized information of past environments related to humans; 2) leading a national effort of archaeologists and computer scientists to develop a digital information infrastructure for archaeology that will not only preserve and make more accessible archival data sets, but also — through an ability to integrate data across projects — have the potential to transform the scholarly landscape of archaeology with respect to synthetic and comparative research; and 3) a project using resilience theory to understand stability and change in coupled socioecological systems through a synthesis of data from several prehistoric cases in the Southwest U.S.

 PhD, Anthropology, University of Michigan, 1982

 Kintigh, K. W., J. H. Altschul, A. P. Kinzig, F. W. Limp, W. K. Michener, J. A. Sabloff, E. J. Hackett, T. A. Kohler, B. Ludascher and C. A. Lynch.
 2015.
 Cultural dynamics, deep time, and data.
 Advances in Archaeological Practice 3(1):1-15.
 DOI: 10.7183/2326-37126.96.36.199.